sultim-t/RayTracedGL1/README.md

 1. Build
     * `cmake --build .`

-1. Build shaders
-    * Run `Source/Shaders/GenerateShaders.py` with Python3, it will generate SPIR-V files to `Build` folder

 ### Notes:
 * RTGL1 requires a set of blue noise images on start-up: `RgInstanceCreateInfo::pBlueNoiseFilePath`.
 A ready-to-use resource can be found here: `Tools/BlueNoise_LDR_RGBA_128.ktx2`